Van D. Westervelt, PhD, Director

 Shelly Cardi, PhD, Staff Psychologist

 Shelly joined the LAC staff in 2011.
 She received a BA in Psychology from West Virginia University; an MA in Developmental Psychology from Columbia University, Teachers College; and a PhD in Clinical Psychology from the University of Kentucky.
 She completed her pre-doctoral psychology internship at West Virginia University’s Curruth Center for Psychological and Psychiatric Services in July 2011.
 Prior to her graduate training, Shelly danced professionally for the Disney Corporation in Orlando, FL and Tokyo, Japan.
 In the LAC, Shelly provides academic counseling and support services to WFU students and assists in reviewing psychoeducational evaluations and implementing accommodations and services for students with ADHD, learning disabilities, and other cognitive disorders.
 Her research interests include women’s issues, victimization, and forgiveness.
-Shelly enjoys yoga, hiking, sampling new music, and spending time with her husband and two daughters.
+Shelly enjoys yoga, hiking, sampling new music, and spending time with her family.

 Kimber Clark, MEd, Administrative Coordinator